 Hello!
 I’m Bethany Hopkins, and storytelling is at the heart of everything I do.
 Whether it’s a history lecture, a news story, or a student resume, I am always looking to find the narrative that resonates.

 Writing has always been a part of my professional life.
 I aim to make my written work clear, concise, and tailored to my audience.
 Currently, I am working on an academic book manuscript based on my dissertation The Fruit of Her Fields: California Women in Commercial Horticulture, 1870-1915.
 (Read my in the Western Historical Quarterly here [paywall] or read a post I wrote on the Rural Women’s Studies blog here) I have also written for a general audience.
-My first career was as a reporter for the Santa Barbara News-Press, writing feature stories and breaking news.
+I was a reporter for the Santa Barbara News-Press for two years, writing feature stories and breaking news.
 (Read some of my clips here.)
-In recent years, I told several personal stories at Shorts N Longs, a community storytelling event founded by Lisa Cantrell.
-(Listen to me emcee the event here, or tell a personal story here.)
+In recent years, I told several personal stories at Shorts N Longs, a community storytelling event founded by Lisa Cantrell that I also hosted.
+(Listen to me emcee the event here, or tell a story here.)
 I love the challenge of finding just right the narrative arc to hold my audience’s attention from beginning to end.

-Most recently, I’ve been working as an advisor, guiding students to craft their own stories in the form of meaningful college and career choices.
-As a senior career advisor at the UCD Internship and Career Center, I connect students to immersive educational experiences like internships that guide them on their career path.
+Most recently, I’ve been working as an advisor, guiding students to craft their own stories in the form of meaningful work and career choices.
+As a senior career advisor at the UC Davis Internship and Career Center, I connect students to immersive educational experiences like internships that guide them on their career path.
 It’s a joy to encourage students as they challenges themselves to see these experiences as part of the larger narrative of their professional life.
-I also am a writing coach for high school seniors through The Key Worldwide, a private college and career and counseling company.
-I love using my knowledge of narrative to help students craft personal statements that reflect the essence of who they are and where they’re going.

-Humans are narrative creatures: we understand ourselves through the stories we tell.
+Humans are narrative creatures.
+We understand ourselves through the stories we tell.
 I have found that a narrative approach to both work and life has served me well.
-After all, we all have a story tell.
+After all, each of us has a story to tell.